gabrielhs1357/twitch-viewer-bot/README.md

 ## Description

 This is a bot that watches live streams on Twitch!
-This is very useful if you want to watch some live streams and earn points on for spending on their stores.
+This is very useful if you want to watch some live streams and earn points for spending on their stores.

 ## Technologies